statisticsnorway/helm-charts/README.md

 1. Update the chart under the source directory
 1. Add release notes to the helm charts README.md file
 1. Increment the version string in the Charts.yaml file
+1. Run unit tests `helm unittest source/ssb-chart`
+1. Validate the changes to the test snapshots and rerun above command with "-u" switch
 1. Run the `./bin/build.sh` script
 1. Commit the changes to a branch
 1. You can test from the branch in a HelmRelease by changing the repository path